 Vision: An idealized view of where or what the stakeholders would like the oyster resource and ecosystem to be in the future.

-Vision Themes: The related key topical issue area strategies that characterize the desirable future for the oyster resource and ecosystem.
+Vision Themes: The key issues that characterize the desirable future for the oyster resource and ecosystem.
 The Vision Themes establish a framework for goals and objectives.
 They are not ordered by priority.